Orma (clan)

-The Orma is one of the Oromo clans in the Horn of Africa, who predominantly live in Tana River County in northern Kenya and in southern Ethiopia.
+The Orma is one of the greater Oromo clans in the Horn of Africa, who predominantly live in Tana River County in coastal Kenya and in southern Ethiopia.
 They share a common language and cultural heritage with other Oromo clans.
+There main town is Hola, Garsen, Bura and Witu.
 They are pastoralists and almost all are Muslims.
 In 2019 the Orma numbered 158,993.

 Terminology

 The literature on the Orma, Oromo, Warra Daya, Wardai, Waridei, and Wardeh) shows that the terminology is extremely confusing.
 Therefore, there are a few comments concerning the terminology.
 In the oldest literature, the Cushitic speaking people who nowadays are identified as the Orma and Oromo speaking people were called Warra Daya.
 This name was used by the Somali for the Oromo or Southern Galla living in Jubaland.
 In white colonial literature, these people were called the Galla.
 The Oromo never called themselves Galla as they considered the name offensive.
 In the middle of the twentieth century, following the principle that the name a people use for themselves is to be taken in for official and scientific use, the name Galla was slowly replaced by Oromo.
 There exist no agreed-upon etymology for this name and both Orma and Oromo are used, although the spelling Oromo is preferred since the second half of the twentieth century.
 For the group of people discussed here the name Orma is used as this is their self-chosen name.
 The name Orma forms enough contrast to other tribes in the area, but if we want to distinguish them from other Orma and Oromo and want to prevent confusion, we should specify them as the Tana Orma.

 The Somali still call the Tana Orma Wardey or Warra-Daya.
 However, the Tana Orma restrict the name Wardey to back-migrants who had lived as serfs under the Somali and who were descendants of Orma captives.